 A thesis based on the student’s research must be written and subsequently reviewed by the student's MS thesis committee.
 It is then submitted as described in the general university requirements.
 The MS committee, appointed by the dean of Graduate Studies, consists of three faculty members, with at least two members from with the CSE department.

-For M.S. eligibility and CSE Department policies: CSE M.S.
+For CSE M.S.
+Program eligibility and policies: CSE M.S.
 CPT GUIDELINES